help-me-mom/ng-mocks/README.md

 },
 ```

+## Stop on compilation error

+If `noEmitOnError` is set to a truthy value, in either `tsconfig.json` or in the compiler options in `karmaTypescriptConfig`, the karma process will exit with `ts.ExitStatus.DiagnosticsPresent_OutputsSkipped` if any compilation errors occur.

 ## Module loading and bundling for unit testing

 Modules imported in Typescript code, for example `import { Component } from "@angular/core";`, will be automatically loaded and bundled along with their dependencies.